 Your doctor can discuss with you the risks and benefits involved.

-If you have not told your doctor about any of the above, tell him/her before you start taking Tramadol Sandoz.
+If you have not told your doctor about any of the above, tell them before you start taking TRAMADOL SANDOZ.

 Taking other medicines